api3dao/vitepress-docs/docs/guides/dapis/read-self-funded-dapi/index.md

   [IProxy Interface](/reference/dapis/iproxy-interface.md).

-- The contract has a public variable called `proxyAddress` which is the address of the proxy contract that will be used to access the desired dPAI via its proxy contract.
+- The contract has a public variable called `proxyAddress` which is the address of the proxy contract that will be used to access the desired dAPI via its proxy contract.
 The `setProxyAddress()` function is a public function that allows the owner of the contract to update the proxy contract address.